2nd Amendment to the United States Constitution

 The Right To Bear Arms

 The arguments about exactly what it meant began as soon as the 2nd Amendment was ratified as part of the Bill of Rights on December 15, 1791.
-Some argued that as it specifically mentions ‘militias,’ then the right to bear arms only applied to those who were part of an organized militia.
+Some argued that, because it mentions explicitly ‘militias,’ the right to bear arms applied only to those who were part of an organized militia.

 Gun